nabelk/calculator/README.md

 ## General Information
 - This project is a part of The Odin Project:Foundations course.
 - This calculator supports basic operators, clear display, delete single character, adding negative numbers & decimal numbers.
-- It intend to solve an operation when a user clicks their choosen input.
+- It intends to solve an operation when a user clicks their choosen input.
-- To take on this project is for testing my logic, understanding and integration between HTML, CSS & Javascript.
+- To take on this project is for testing my logic and understanding the integration between HTML, CSS & Javascript.

 ## Technologies Used
 - HTML